Colangjas/CashFlow/README.md

 1. `npm install`
 2. `mv transactions.example.js transactions.js`
-3. Enter youe transactions in to transactions.js
+3. Enter your transactions in to transactions.js
 4. Set your opening balance in app.js
 4. Run `node app`